 Remember that model is for the first printing.

-On a second printing there is no longer a cost for the cover design or editorial or typesetting.
+On a second printing, there is no longer a cost for the cover design or editorial or typesetting.
 And even other costs become more efficient.
-So if a publisher is able to cover their cost on the first printing then they start making money.
-And the same efficiencies apply if this were an ebook.
-(And in this scenario, if the author had been given a $10,000 advance they would be getting a new check for an additional $800.)
+So if a publisher is able to cover their cost on the first printing, then they start making money.
+Similar efficiencies apply if this were an ebook.

 But wait!
 Go back to that “Publisher Overhead” thingy again.
 Who gets paid out of that stash?